jiangl/magikarp/README.md

   * Navigate to: `model_analytics.ipynb`

 ## Notes
 Due to lack of time, each individual component was prioritized for completion as the best possible proof of concept.
 Therefore, the backend and models work independently from the front-end.
-We thought proving the following would be most helpful:
+We thought proving the following would be most vital, so the following are the components completed:
-* A server and database could be set up to provide an API for the most useful components of the application
+* A server and a database access object that provides an API for the most useful components of the application
-  * Given a list of attributes and an updated claim amount from the user, the model could be retrained on new data sent by the user
+  * Given a list of attributes and an updated claim amount from the user, the model could be retrained on new data sent by the user in production.
+This model could then be used to update the values asynchronously in the database as well
-  *
+  * Specific houses and attributes could be saved and updated via the database access object
+  * Retrieving all relevant houses for a specific region, so that users can appropriately prioritize building selection
+* A UI to demonstrate the user flow and concept outline
+  * A heatmap to easily indentify and select most crucial areas
+  * Easy-to-navigate interface for prioritizing individual buildings
+  * A way to update features and provide additional training data to the model
+* A basic ML model that can estimate claim amounts based on granular data and learn from additional user interactions to demonstrate viability of overall product for the business case

+Components remaining:
+* Postgres implementation of database access object
+* Linking UI to hit the API

 ## <a name="model_explanation"></a>Models